shivannis/xandr-docs-public/xandr-docs/articles/monetize/cpc-and-cpa-payment-types.md

 ## CPA and CPC payment bid calculations

 In order to submit a bid for CPC and CPA payment types, your CPC/A bid must be converted by Microsoft Monetize into eCPMs to compete with all CPM bids.
-Xandr uses historical click-through-rate (CTR) and conversion-rate data to calculate an eCPM.
+Microsoft Advertising uses historical click-through-rate (CTR) and conversion-rate data to calculate an eCPM.

 Example: